 The Toronto Arrows re-signed Sam Malcolm for the 2024 Major League Rugby season.
-Sam, who will be 28 years old next week, plays flyhalf/fullback, is 5’9″, 180lbs, and is from Wanganui, New Zealand.
+The 28-year-old flyhalf/fullback is 5’9″, 180lbs, and is from Wanganui, New Zealand.

-During the truncated 2020 season, he played 333 minutes in 5 starts and scored 60 points.
-In 2019 he played 1218 minutes in 16 starts for the Arrows, scoring 152 points, which was third in MLR.
+Sam played over 1200 minutes in 16 matches for the Arrows in 2019, scoring 152 points, which was third in MLR.
 He made 181 tackles, which ranked fourth on the team.
 He also made 69 kicks for 2594 meters.
 Following the 2019 season, he returned to New Zealand and played for his fifth season with the Manawatu Turbos in the Mitre 10 Cup.

 He played for both the New Zealand Universities in 2015 and the Hurricanes Development side in 2016.
 Sam attended Massey University, studying agri-commerce and playing with the Varsity Rugby Club.

 From 2015-2018, Sam played with the Manawatu amateur side and with the Manawatu Turbos in the Mitre Cup.
 Sam made 10 appearances with the Turbos in 2018, starting 7 times, and has made 20 appearances.

 Toronto Arrows Comments